Addington, New Zealand

-Addington is a major suburb of Christchurch, New Zealand.
+Addington is a suburb of Christchurch, New Zealand.
 It is sited 2.5 km south-west of the city centre.

 As an inner city suburb, Addington has a mix of residential, retail and light industrial properties.

+Geography

+Addington is sited between the suburbs of Spreydon and Riccarton, with Blenheim Road providing the boundary to Riccarton.
+The cluster of the shops in the suburb of Spreydon also provide a clear boundary between the suburbs.
+To the east of the suburb is Sydenham and to the west is Middleton.

 History

 19th century

 For the first decade after the founding of Christchurch in 1850, Addington was farmland, consisting of large rural sections.
-In the early 1860s, the railway was surveyed through the area and subdivision of the larger sections began.
-Factories moved in; wool and grain sheds opened; and with the industry came working class residential settlement.
+In the early 1860s the railway was surveyed through the area and subdivision of the larger sections began.
+Factories moved in; wool and grain sheds opened; and with the industry came residential development for workers.

-Development continued throughout the 19th century: the city's sale yards opened in 1874 and the railway workshops were moved to Addington in 1880.
+Development continued throughout the 19th century.
+The city's sale yards opened in 1874 and the railway workshops were moved to Addington in 1880.
 By the time the show grounds were opened in 1887, Addington had become an important suburb in the industrial and social life of Christchurch.
-In 1874 the Addington Prison was built in Lincoln Road; it closed in 1999 and the Mountfort cell block and remaining perimeter walls are a Heritage New Zealand Historic Place Category 2.
+In 1874 the Addington Prison was built under the guidance of Benjamin Mountfort in Lincoln Road.
+The prison closed in 1999 and the Mountfort cell block and remaining perimeter walls are a Heritage New Zealand Historic Place Category 2 and is now a hostel.

 The suburb was named for the country residence of Archbishop John Sumner, one of the leading members of the Canterbury Association, and who was buried in St Mary's Church, Addington in England.

 20th century

-The New Zealand Railways Department's Addington Workshops were situated in Addington until their closure in the 1980s; the historic concrete water-tower survives, next to the new Christchurch railway station.
-The tower has served as the centrepoint for the adjacent Tower Junction shopping complex.
-The previous railway station is located on Moorhouse Avenue in neighbouring Sydenham.
-The new station at Addington opened in 1994 and now serves the TranzAlpine, which takes tourists on the 223 km coast-to-coast journey from Christchurch to Greymouth.
+The New Zealand Railways Department's Addington Workshops were situated in Addington until their closure in the 1990s.
+The historic concrete water-tower is the only remnant of the workshops.
+The tower has served as the centrepoint for the Tower Junction shopping complex.

+A new Christchurch railway station at Addington opened in 1994 to replace the former station on Moorhouse Avenue.
+The station mainly serves the TranzAlpine which carries passengers on the 223 km coast-to-coast journey from Christchurch to Greymouth.

 Addington was the home of the oldest blending plant in the Southern Hemisphere until it was demolished after sustaining some damage in the February 2011 Christchurch earthquake.
 The demolition of the plant sparked some controversy as the plant had been lined up to be carefully taken apart in an attempt to save Oregon timber valued at over $600,000.

 Demographics

 Addington comprises four statistical areas.
 Addington North is primarily industrial, with the Main South Line running through it.
 Addington West and Addington East are residential.
-Tower Junction has a shopping centre, Addington Racecourse, and light industry, and also includes two rest homes, which result in an unusually high median age for residents.
+Tower Junction has a shopping centre, Addington Racecourse, and light industrial premises, and also includes two rest homes, which result in an unusually high median age for residents.